jrdegbe/thamesthrive-api/docs/flow/actions/commercial/generic_js_ux.md

 # Generic UIX Plugin

-The Generic UIX Plugin is a Tracardi plugin that allows you to display a custom JavaScript widget in your workflow.
-It is designed to integrate external JavaScript code into Tracardi and extend its functionality.
+The Generic UIX Plugin is a ThamesThrive plugin that allows you to display a custom JavaScript widget in your workflow.
+It is designed to integrate external JavaScript code into ThamesThrive and extend its functionality.

 ## Version